Examiner not sure what ultimately caused Fargo woman’s death

 FARGO, N.D.
-(AP) — A medical examiner says he’s not sure whether a North Dakota woman whose baby was cut from her womb died from blood loss or strangulation.
+(AP) — A medical examiner testified Monday that he isn’t sure whether a North Dakota woman whose baby was cut from her womb died from blood loss or strangulation.

-Dr. Victor Froloff testified Monday in the trial of William Hoehn (hayn), who is accused in the August 2017 death of Savanna Greywind.
-Froloff called it an unusual case with “two competitive causes of death.”
+Dr. Victor Froloff’s called Savanna Greywind’s August 2017 death an unusual case with “two competitive causes of death.”

-Hoehn’s former girlfriend, Brooke Crews, pleaded guilty earlier and was sentenced to life in prison.
+William Hoehn, 33, is accused of conspiracy in Greywind’s death, which drew attention to violence involving American Indian women.
+Hoehn’s former girlfriend, Brooke Crews, pleaded guilty earlier and was sentenced to life in prison without parole.

-Hoehn has admitted helping cover up the crime but says he didn’t know about Crews’ plan to kill Greywind and take her baby.
+The uncertainty over an exact cause of death could be important because Hoehn, who has admitted helping cover up the crime, has denied any knowledge that Crews planned to kill Greywind and take her baby.
+Hoehn says he came upon a bloody scene in the bathroom of the couple’s apartment, with Crews presenting him with an infant girl and saying: “This is our baby.”

 Most Read Nation & World Stories